ubergoonz/docs-blog/docs/about/navigation.md

 The contents are very biased on techs I like and is using them heavilly.

-The main intention is to document infomration for posterity purposes.
+The main intention is to document information for posterity purposes.